Theoretical approach to resonant inelastic x-ray scattering in iron-based superconductors at the energy scale of the superconducting gap: RIXS cross section in iron-based superconductors

+where $\mathbb{1}$ is the identity matrix and $\hat{\Gamma}=U\mathbb{1}$ the interaction matrix.
+Following Ref.~\citen{Raghu2008}, we have chosen the intra-orbital interaction as $U=W/4$, where $W$ is the bandwidth of the relevant bands, and neglected the inter-orbital interaction ($J=0$) in the actual calculations of the DSF of LaOFeAs and LiFeAs.

-Since the RIXS form factors $W^c_{\alpha{\bf e}}$ and ${\bf W}^s_{\alpha{\bf e}}$ in \cref{eq:CrossSection} can be tuned by properly choosing the experimental setup, RIXS can probe both charge and spin DSF\cite{Marra2013}, which is a unique feature among other spectroscopies.
-A comparison of the charge and the spin DSF of QP excitations allow one to disclose not only the orbital symmetry of the ground state, but also the momentum dependence of the magnitude and of the phase of the SC order parameter and, therefore, the underlying symmetry of the pairing mechanism.
-In the next section we show numerical results for the two important representatives LaOFeAs and LiFeAs of the class of iron-based superconductors.
+Since the RIXS form factors $W^c_{\alpha\beta}({\bf e})$ and $W^s_{\alpha\beta}({\bf e})$ in \cref{eq:CrossSection} can be tuned by properly choosing the experimental setup, RIXS can probe both charge and spin DSF\cite{Marra2013}, which is a unique feature among other spectroscopies.
+A comparison between the charge and the spin DSF of quasiparticle excitations allows one to disclose the momentum dependence of the magnitude and of the phase of the SC order parameter and, therefore, the underlying symmetry of the pairing mechanism.
+In the next Section we will show the predicted RIXS spectra for the LaOFeAs and LiFeAs iron-based superconductors obtained numerically using the theoretical framework described above.